jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
 Visit that page, and you'll see all the thousands of people who've helped make the core technology, even though most have never met each other.
 Mass-collaboration is this simple and effective.
 And, this priceless software required almost no garbage meetings.
 That's why you're job will soon use mass-collaboration too._

-## Prologue
+## Prologue - Setting Up Our Story

 The world needed to change.
 We felt in the cold.
 We felt it in the hunger.
 We smelt it in the desperation.
-Humanity fought back.
-We laboured in the Industrial Age to evolve out of a dreary existence.
+Humanity fought.
+We laboured in pre-robotic factories of the Industrial Age to evolve out of poverty.

 After enough sacrifice was paid.
-When enough blood and sweat was spilled, we, everyone in Western Civilization, rich and poor a like, got to the summit, and unlocked new technology to live a better way of life.
+When enough blood and sweat was spilled, we, everyone in Western Civilization, rich and poor a like, got to the summit, and unlocked computer technology to live a better way of life.

-The Internet Age was to be marvellous.
-A place of easy education, simple regulations, and perhaps the best part, a place where anyone can be a prince or Cinderella.
+The Internet Age was going to be marvellous.
+A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people would work fulfilling jobs and enjoy happy lives.

-Yet this dream world was not allowed to be.
+Yet this dream was not allowed to be.

-The powers of past had second thoughts.
-They buckled to hubris, and succumbed to greed.
-The protagonist of the Industrial Age decided he liked the world as it was.
-Darth Blockbuster thus forged in secret the rules he needed to keep his tools as the levers of power.
-These rules concentrate the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 Another example of all the "Death Star" rules our Industrial Age establishment makes._

+Because the protagonists of the Industrial Age buckled to hubris, and succumbed to greed.
+Darth Blockbuster thus forged in secret a rulebook to to keep his levers of power in control over all mankind.
+These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

 Yet there were some who resisted.

-An open-source alliance of coders and designers rallied against the forces of stagnation, and together these heroes fought for the economic freedom of the middle-class.
+An open-source alliance of coders and designers rallied against the forces of stagnation.
+On the streets of America they fought for the freedom of middle-class.

-There, on the firey and cold streets of Main Street, the rules and deception of the dark side, faced off agaist the innovation and creation of the light side, for the soul of America.

-Endless hours of designing and coding made free websites, apps, and technologies for the entire world to evolve to a digital mass-collaboration economy.
+Free websites, apps, and technologies empowered the entire world to evolve to a digital mass-collaboration economy.
+The people loved it.
+Apps and iPhones spread across the world.

-Victory was near.
+Victory was near!

 Yet, the powers of Lord Blockbuster could not be undone.
 Left/Right political pettiness, consumerism of useless products, and bullshit jobs were forced on society with the blasts of the mighty Death Star.
-The world was not allowed to evolve.
+The world would not evolve.
 And thus, the climate started to change, economic growth started to stall, and the people were so unhappy that depressions and despair covered the land.

 It was in this moment.
-When all hope was lost, when the dreams of the Internet Age looked faded, when the chance to evolve seemed gone, something happened the antagonists did not intend.
+When all hope was lost, when the dreams of the Internet Age had faded, when the chance to evolve seemed gone, that something happened the antagonists did not intend.

 You picked up this book.

-For the time has come when you, dear reader, must start the journey of a player god.
-You must step up and fund, make, and grab hold of the levers of power the open-source community has created for us.
-Only your empowerment can defeat Darth Blockbuster and blow up his super-weapon.
+In the hands of you, dear reader, is the power to change the world.
+Civilization must make the Internet Age player god.
+And to create it, you must step up and fund, make, and grab hold of the levers of power.
+Only you blow up his Darth Blockbuster's super-weapon.

-Your journey to the Internet Age will shape the fortunes of all in the never-ending game of civilization.
+For the time has come when ordinary people will shape the fortunes of all the in never-ending game of civilization.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization._